 2.8.4 When formulating the internal control system, the Board of Directors took into account the criteria specified in point 2.8.4.

 2.8.5 The management is responsible for establishing and maintaining the internal control system.

-2.8.6 The Company created an independent internal audit function which reports to the Audit Committee.
+2.8.6 The company created an independent internal audit function, which is under obligation to report to the Audit Committee / Supervisory Board.
+Yes